 - Bottled water in the van for road trips

-- English-speaking, licensed, professional guide to accompany whole itinerary.
+- English-speaking, licensed, professional and charming guide to accompany whole itinerary.

 - French- and English-speaking textile expert Cynthia Samake also to accompany whole itinerary.

-- A cooking class with gourmet cuisine for your lunch or dinner!
+- Cooking class with gourmet cuisine for your lunch

 - Entrance to all historical sights, museums, etc., on the itinerary

-- Beautiful custom photo book, created and sent once you get home, with group pictures, sites and recipes from our classes!
+- Beautiful custom photo book, created and sent after you get home.

-Not included: Personal items such as phone calls, internet fees [some of our hotels have free wi-fi]; laundry; overweight luggage; sites or activities not on the itinerary, between-meal snacks and bottled water when not in the van.
+Not included: Tips to guide and driver (we’ll suggest guidelines for this), personal items such as laundry, sites or activities not on the itinerary, between-meal snacks and bottled water when not in the van.

-*If you don’t want to do the cooking classes, the meal included during class time is on your own those two days, since class participants will eat what they create.
+*If you don’t want to do the cooking class, the lunch included during class time is on your own that day, since class participants will eat what they create.
 Cooking classes are lots of fun, but optional; we hope everyone will join in!

 Email: [email protected] if you have any questions, or call 707-939-8874.